-After a year’s worth of research and working with numerous international safety organizations, along with discussions with victim support advocates and victims themselves, whereby they have tried to comprehend how victims were affected socially, mentally, economically and even professionally.
-Facebook has taken the decision to improve their tools of reviewing and sharing non-consensual intimate images (NCII) on the platform.
+After a year’s worth of research and working with numerous international safety organizations, along with discussions with victim support advocates and victims themselves, whereby they have tried to comprehend how victims were affected socially, mentally, economically, and even professionally.
+Facebook has taken the decision to improve its tools for reviewing and sharing non-consensual intimate images (NCII) on the platform.

 Facebook has developed its new detection technology after consulting both victims and experts, alike:

 There have been cases where people have felt uncomfortable with the older robotic response that Facebook used to provide to NCII, which involved merely ousting a particular NCII without giving a second thought to the victim’s trauma.

 Facebook has taken the step to re-evaluate its reporting tools and processes so as to provide easy, accessible, fast, and empathetic services.
 Moreover, Facebook has made it possible for anybody to report NCII.

 Tools to report and proactive blocking measures for prevention of sharing NCII involve Facebook providing an emergency option because this is an option most victims and organizations alike usually wanted to be built into the reporting process.
 The pilot program provides users with an emergency option so that a user can submit some particular photo on Facebook that they don’t want to be shared without worrying about security issues, following which Facebook would create a digital fingerprint of that image and proactively ensure that it never gets shared on its platform:

 We built a proactive reporting tool in partnership with international safety organizations, survivors, and victim advocates to provide an emergency option for people to provide a photo proactively to Facebook, so it never gets shared on our platforms in the first place. – Facebook Newsroom